-Building (UMB) Seismic Retrofit Ordinance and where the proposed work complies with the UMB following categories of work:
+Building (UMB) Seismic Retrofit Ordinance and where the proposed work complies with the UMB

-10 shall mean any work the sole purpose and effect of which is to correct deterioration, decay, or

-Retrofit Architectural Design Guidelines adopted by the HPC; or
+Retrofit Architectural Design Guidelines adopted by the HPC; or - (3) Any other work so delegated to the Department by the HPC. - (b) Administrative Certificates of Appropriateness.
+Upon receipt of a building permit application, an Administrative Certificate of Appropriateness for Minor Alteration work may be

-Work to perform ordinary maintenance and repairs, which for the purpose of this Article

-1 (3) Any other work so delegated to the Department by the HPC.
-2 (b) An Administrative Certificate of Appropriateness for Minor Alteration work may be 3 approved by the Department without a hearing before the HPC.
-The Department shall mail the 4 Department's written decision on an Administrative Certificate of Appropriateness to the applicant and 5 to any individuals or organizations who so request.
-Any Departmental decision on an Administrative 6 Certificate of Appropriateness may be appealed to the HPC within 15 days of the date of the written 7 decision.
-The HPC may also request review of any Departmental decision on an Administrative 8 Certificate of Appropriateness by its own motion within 30 days of the written decision.
-9 (c) Applications for a Certificate of Appropriateness that are not Minor Alterations 10 delegated to Department staff shall be scheduled for hearing by the HPC pursuant to Sections 1006.3 11 and 1006.5 below.
-12 SEC.
-1006.3.SCHEDULING AND NOTICE OF HEARING.
-13 (a) When an application for a Certificate of Appropriateness has been filed and Section 14 1006.2 provides that the Planning Commission shall hold a public hearing thereon, If a public hearing 15 before the HPC on a Certificate of Appropriateness is required, a timely appeal has been made of an 16 Administrative Certificate of Appropriateness or the HPC has requested timely review of an 17 Administrative Certificate of Appropriateness, the Department shall set a time and place for said 18 hearing within a reasonable period.
-Notice of the time, place and purpose of the hearing shall 19 be given by the Department as follows: 20 (a)(1) By mail to the applicant not less than 20 days prior to the date of the hearing; 21 (b) By mail not less than 10 days prior to the date of the hearing to the owners of all real 22 property that is the subject of the application and, if said property is in a historic district, to the owners 23 of all real property within the historic district, using for this purpose the names and addresses of the 24 owners as shown on the latest citywide assessment roll in the office of the Tax Collector.
-Failure to 25
+Department's written decision on an Administrative Certificate of Appropriateness to the applicant and to any individuals or organizations who so request.
+Any Departmental decision on an Administrative

+Certificate of Appropriateness may be appealed to the HPC within 15 days of the date of the written decision.
+The HPC may also request review of any Departmental decision on an Administrative delegated to Department staff shall be scheduled for hearing by the HPC pursuant to Sections 1006.3 and 1006.4 below.

+Certificate of Appropriateness by its own motion within 20 days of the written decision.

+(c) Applications for a Certificate of Appropriateness that are not Minor Alterations

+SEC.
+1006.3.
+SCHEDULING AND NOTICE OF HEARING.

+(a) When an application for a Certificate of Appropriateness has been filed and Section

+1006.2 provides that the Planning Commission shall hold a public hearing thereon, If a public hearing before the HPC on a Certificate of Appropriateness is required, a timely appeal has been made of an Administrative Certificate of Appropriateness, or the HPC has timely requested review of an Administrative Certificate of Appropriateness, the Department shall set a time and place for said hearing within a reasonable period.
+Notice of the time, place and purpose of the hearing shall be given by the Department as follows:
-Comment [MB27]: The language regarding delegation was deleted here because the term "Administrative Certificate of Appropriateness" is a defined term that only including Minor Alterations that have been delegated by HPC to staff.

-Comment [MB28]: took out "approving" because the Dept could deny.

-Comment [MB29]: This section was edited to add a 30-day time limit on when the HPC can request review of the Department's written decision to provide some certainty for the applicant and for other City decisionmakers.
-If 30 days isn't long enough, a longer time may be appropriate.

-Comment [MB30]: This subsection (c) was edited for clarity, but not substance.

-Comment [MB31]: This highlighted section was added to provide for only one noticing procedure for any HPC hearing on a C of A. The HPC's version had two different noticing procedures-one for required" hearings and one for appeals of Admin C of A's.
-It seemed unnecessary to have two different noticing procedures for hearings before the HPC, so this was consolidated into one noticing requirement for all types of hearings.
+(a)(1) By mail to the applicant not less than 20 days prior to the date of the hearing;

+(b) By mail not less than 10 days prior to the date of the hearing to the owners of all real property that is the subject of the application and, if said property is in a historic district, to the owners of all real property within the historic district, using for this purpose the names and addresses of the owners as shown on the latest citywide assessment roll in the office of the Tax Collector.
+Failure to send notice by mail to any such property owner where the address of such owner is not shown on such assessment roll shall not invalidate any proceedings in connection with such action;